sd4483/Obsidian/Software Testing/Program Graphs.md

 The return statement is usually the end of the graph unless the graph has a recursive statement.

-Loops are represented by adding an arrow back to the statement where the loop started from the last statement of the loop.
+Loops are represented by adding an arrow back to the statement where the loop started from.

+In a `for loop`, the arrow is added back from the loop exit condition, in the example above, loop exit condition would be `i < y`, so an arrow is added back from there to the beginning of the loop.
+In the example, the exit condition is considered as statement 4.